atriveg/dmrimatlab/README.md

         >> makefile_mexcode

     which will build all the necessary mex files within the toolbox [FOR OCTAVE BUILDS, PLEASE CHECK THE README.octave FILE IN THE 'mexcode' SUBFOLDER].
+7. Open/run some of the demo files from the launch menu by typing:

+        >> dmrimatlab_demo

-7. Open/run some of the demo files in the "examples" folder to get started.
-The .mlx files will work in Matlab, while the .ipynb are Octave's demos [IN OCTAVE YOU WILL ADDITIONALLY NEED JupyterLab WITH THE KERNEL FOR OCTAVE].
+    In Matlab, .mlx notebook files are used.
+In Octave, they are .ipynb noteboks [IN OCTAVE YOU WILL ADDITIONALLY NEED JupyterLab WITH THE KERNEL FOR OCTAVE].

 ## Additional software required